 For students hoping to pursue a career in the social work sector, field-based learning is paramount in order to apply classroom learning to real situations, gain confidence and experience and hone critical skills.
 For this reason, field placements are a mandatory component of Carleton’s Social Work degree program.

-In response to the COVID-19 pandemic, the School of Social Work has shifted its courses to an online format and has reorganized its field education program—with the goal of maintaining high-quality, hands-on learning while at the same time protecting the safety of its students.
+In response to the COVID-19 pandemic, the School of Social Work has reorganized its field education program to enable a range of flexible options for students to engage in field learning—with the goal of maintaining high-quality, hands-on learning while at the same time being responsive to changing community factors and prioritizing students’ safety.

-Student field placements will be offered primarily remotely with little to no face-to-face contact with host organizations.
-In the event that the host organization has appropriate protocols in place to protect clients and students and ensure social distancing guidelines are maintained, some on-site work may be permitted.
-The format of the placements (fully remote vs. partial on-site work) will be determined on a case-by-case basis with host organizations.
+Student field placements may now be offered remotely, in-person, or through a combination of activities.
+On-site work may be permitted in the event that the host organization has appropriate protocols in place to protect clients and students and ensure public health guidelines are maintained.
+The format of the placements (fully remote, fully on-site, or a combination) will be determined on a case-by-case basis with host organizations.

 Carleton’s School of Social Work is home to ambitious, empathetic students who are eager to learn and contribute in a hands-on work placement environment.
 Students range in experience; some students would be well suited to introductory or beginner placements, while others have prior experience and can thrive in more advanced social work practice.